Deepak8519M/-Disease-prediction-using-artificial-intelligence/README.md

   - Diabetes Risk Prediction
   - Stroke (Brain Disease) Risk Prediction
 - **Personalized Health Advice**: Users receive tailored health improvement suggestions based on their results.
-- **Secure & Private**: User data is protected and used only for predictions.
+- **Secure & Private**: User data is protected and used only for predictions to safeguard user's safety and enhance user's interest and privacy

 ## Tech Stack
 - **Frontend**: HTML, CSS, JavaScript